dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/databricks-configs.md

 ### The `microbatch` strategy

 The Databricks adapter implements the `microbatch` strategy using `replace_where`.
-As such, please take note of the requirements and caution statements for `replace_where` above.
-For general discussion of using this strategy, please see the [microbatch reference page](/docs/build/incremental-microbatch).
+Note the requirements and caution statements for `replace_where` above.
+For more information about this strategy, see the [microbatch reference page](/docs/build/incremental-microbatch).

-In the example below, the upstream table `events` has been annotated with an `event_time` column called `ts` in its schema file.
+In the following example, the upstream table `events` have been annotated with an `event_time` column called `ts` in its schema file.

 <Tabs
   defaultValue="source"